FAQ – Atelier SUSHI Hands-On Sushi Workshop

 Q: Can alcohol be consumed during the workshop?

-A: Sake is available for purchase and may be consumed during the workshop.
+A: Sake and beer is available for purchase and may be consumed during the workshop.
 We do not allow for alcohol brought to the workshop to be consumed on the premises.
 We kindly ask our patrons to drink in moderation to ensure the comfort of other guests and staff.

 Venue & Artwork